BSc (Hons) Civil Engineering Site Management ApprenticeshipSouthwark Campus

 Due to the advanced entry (Level 5) of this course, the entry requirements are as follows:

-- BTEC HNC/D – three Merit passes at Level H. Must include passes in Mathematics and should include Structural Analysis, Hydraulics and Soil Mechanics
+- BTEC HNC/D – three Merit passes.
+Must include passes in Mathematics and should include Structural Analysis, Hydraulics and Soil Mechanics

 - Level 4 Higher Apprenticeship in Civil Engineering (Site Technician)